“Madam, were you aware you were driving over the speed limit?”

 Our fastest neural circuits involve the startle reflex.
 That car backfire that causes you to jump means you’ve reacted before you’ve had the chance to work out what just happened.

 Our response to danger is super fast, which is helpful and involves the amygdala that is involved in emotional processing.
-When you see or experience something that scares the living daylights out of you, the fight, flight or freeze response prepares you to deal with the immediate danger using your subconscious thought processes that are preprogrammed to help keep you safe in a matter of milliseconds.
+When you see or experience something that scares the living daylights out of you, the fight, flight or freeze response prepares you to deal with the immediate danger using your subconscious thought processes that are preprogrammed to help slow you down and keep you safe in a matter of milliseconds.

 My parents used to own a wolfhound.
 “Wolfie” was lovely, but not the fastest thinking dog on the block.
 We used to joke how we could see his brain cells connecting with each other before he eventually decided on his next move such as a tail wag or walk towards his food bowl.

 Daniel Kahneman explains how we use these two routes of thought, fast vs. slow to navigate and make sense of our world.
 The bottom line is that taking time out to slow down is good for better brain health and thinking.

 Our problem is the expectation that everything has to be done fast.
 Time is money, others are waiting, and rivals are looking to gain a competitive advantage.
 We can’t afford to waste a moment of time, dilly-dallying about.

 The question is what do we lose in this continuing quest for more speed?